WVVB (AM)

-WVVB (1410 AM) is a daytime only radio station originally broadcasting a gospel format.
+WVVB (1410 kHz) is a daytime only AM radio stations originally broadcasting a gospel format.
 Licensed to Kingston, Tennessee, United States, the station is currently owned by John and Brannigan Tollett, through licensee 3B Tennessee, Inc. On September 1, 2018, the then-WBBX was renamed 94.1 The Vibe.
 The station changed its call sign to WVVB on March 6, 2019.